onflow/cadence/docs/language.md

 ### Composite Data Type Field Getters and Setters

 Fields may have an optional getter and an optional setter.
 Getters are functions that are called when a field is read, and setters are functions that are called when a field is written.
-Assignments are not allowed at all in getters and setters.
+Only certain assignments are allowed in getters and setters.

 Getters and setters are enclosed in opening and closing braces, after the field's type.